 Do we need to think about connective tissues when strength training?

-Sign up here for the Movement Logic Newsletter for course discounts and sales and receive a free mini Pelvic Floor course!
+Sign up here for the Movement Logic Newsletter for course discounts and sales!